ZxZhou4150/Redeconve/README.md

 Deconvolution of spatial transcriptomics at single-cell resolution.

 * This package is still under development.
-Now the basic functions are complete and we will include more functions and optimization in the future.
+Now the basic functions are complete and we will include more functions and refinement in the future.
-* To see codes analyzing the paper, please refer to https://codeocean.com/capsule/5481250/tree (not published yet).
+* To see codes analyzing the paper, please refer to https://codeocean.com/capsule/1351962/tree/v1.

 ---------------------
 ### History
+08/21/2023: The first official version (v1.1.0) of Redeconve is released on Github.

+12/01/2023: The article was published in the journal nature communications (https://www.nature.com/articles/s41467-023-43600-9).

+04/01/2024: Version v1.1.1 is released with minor bugfixes and new functions about co-localization.

 ---------------------